nchaichi/DoublePropagation/README.md

-# Regression
+# Double Propagation
-This focus of this repository is to provide script and example for various regression analysis in R and Python.
+Thisrepository provides the script to implement double propagation in r.
+Double propagation is a rule-based technique used for to aspect and opinion extraction.